AKris0090/StingRay/README.md

 Stingray is a iterative raytracer made in C++ and optimized using the CUDA API.

 Sample above runs in real time (75-80 fps, 1200x600, 5 bounces/pixel).
-Uses the original Stanford dragon model, 871,000+ primitives.
+Uses original Stanford dragon model, 871,000+ primitives.

 ## 🛠 How to Build
 1. Clone the repo: `git clone https://github.com/AKris0090/StingRay.git`